KMCP: As KNGL and KBBE-FM

 In 1979, new owners took over the stations and chose call letters inspired by their names, Joe Engle (KNGL) and Bernard Brown (KBBE-FM).

 In 1985, Jerry and Diane Davies, doing business as Davies Communications, acquired the two stations.

 In November 2021, KNGL began simulcasting on FM translator K255DK (98.9 FM), enabling the station's programming to be heard around the clock for the first time (as KNGL was a daytimer, and must power down at night to avoid interference with KXEL in Waterloo, Iowa).
 By this point, KNGL was airing a news/talk format, along with some sports talk shows and simulcasts of KBBE.

 New ownership, call sign changed to KMCP

 In April 2022, Davies Communications announced they would sell KNGL and KBBE to Hutchinson-based Ad Astra Per Aspera Broadcasting.
 Upon closing of the sale on May 31, KBBE's classic hits format moved to KNGL and K255DK; concurrently, KBBE flipped to adult contemporary as "Mix 96.7."
 On June 14, KNGL changed call letters to KMCP.
 Mornings are locally hosted by Mark Ekeland, with programming for the remainder of the day coming from Westwood One's "Classic Hits Gold" format.
+To improve FM coverage in nearby Lindsborg, Ad Astra purchased KJRL translator K243BD (96.5 FM) from Great Plains Christian Radio in 2023, with the intent of relocating its transmitter from Salina to Lindsborg, and move to 96.3 FM.